Google Flights – Complete Guide to find the cheapest deals!

-TIP.: If you use ITA Matrix to track the fare you will be sometimes not able to see it at Google Flights unless you choose certain airline and or travel date.
-If you can not find the cheapest flight you spot via Matrix software we recommend you firstly select the carrier the deal is based on.
-If this still does not help you need to choose certain travel date.
-Only after this Google Flights shows you the cheapest option available including low-cost calendar..
+TIP: If you use ITA Matrix to track a fare, sometimes you will not be able to see it on Google Flights unless you choose certain airline and or travel date.
+If you cannot find the cheapest flight you found on Matrix software, we recommend you select the carrier the deal is based on.
+If this still does not help you need to choose the specific travel date.
+Only after doing this will Google Flights show the cheapest flights, including on the low-cost calendar.

-Google Flights will conveniently offer you direct booking with the airline or via their preferred booking agents.
-At this point it is worth to make price check via Skyscanner or Kayak to see whether they can offer lower price via other OTA.
-(In most of the cases Google Flights allows booking via global leading sites).
-Remember that the cheapest does not mean the better and you should always book your flight with reliable company.
-If you do not know which one to use you can also see reviews of the travel companies at Trustpilot.
-If there is no big price difference then direct booking with the airline is always the safest option.
+Remember that the cheapest does not mean the best, and you should always book your flight with a reliable company.
+If you do not know which one to use, you can see reviews of the travel agencies at Trustpilot.
+If there is no noticeable price difference then booking directly with the airline is always the safest option.

 Google Flights is an extremely powerful tool to find the cheapest flights offering unique options such as searching to/from multiple airports.
 The flight search load times are lightning-fast as you would expect from the largest search engine.
 The map view is intuitive and helpful for even a technophobe.

 But, there are still some things they could improve on that you should consider when using the site for your own cheap flights.
 In many cases, it does not offer you the cheapest option.
 Nor does it show error fare deals.
 Sometimes it displays unavailable deals too which can be frustrating.
 Being aware of these slight limitations well help you to use Google Flights as one tool in your armoury.
 When these are inevitably improved on by Google though, Google Flights will be the undisputable ultimate flight search tool and the only search you’ll need to do.